 Doing the kriyas, asanas and pranayamas gently and having a smile are integral to the suggested treatment.

-Safety alert: The yoga recommendations are not meant to substitute your doctor’s advice, but to supplement and complement it.
+The yoga recommendations are not meant to substitute your doctor’s advice, but to supplement and complement it.

 Spot an error in this article?
 A typo maybe?
 Or an incorrect source?
 Let us know!

 Thank you Sir